ARPA-Network/BLS-TSS-Network/crates/user-cli/README.md

   requests                    Get requests by subscription id, filter by consumer address, pending/ success/ failed [aliases: rs] estimate-callback-gas       Estimate callback gas for any consumer contract extends GeneralRandcastConsumerBase before the first request.
 This also can be used as a dry run for the first request.
-An error will be returned if callback in the consumer contract reverts. [aliases: ecg] estimate-payment-amount     Estimate the amount of gas used for a fulfillment of randomness in 3 times of current gas price, for calculating how much eth is needed for subscription funding [aliases: epa] last-randomness             Get last randomness [aliases: lr] pending-request-commitment  Get pending commitment by request id [aliases: prc] adapter-config              Get adapter config [aliases: ac]
+An error will be returned if callback in the consumer contract reverts. [aliases: ecg] estimate-payment-amount     Estimate the amount of gas used for a fulfillment of randomness in 3 times of current gas price, for calculating how much eth is needed for subscription funding [aliases: epa] callback-gas-limit          Get callback gas limit of consumer contract [aliases: cgl] callback-max-gas-fee        Get callback max gas fee of consumer contract.
+0 means auto-estimating CallbackMaxGasFee as 3 times tx.gasprice of the request call, also user can set it manually by calling set-callback-gas-config [aliases: cmgf] nonce                       Get nonce(counting from 1, as there was no request) of consumer contract [aliases: n] last-randomness             Get last randomness [aliases: lr] pending-request-commitment  Get pending commitment by request id [aliases: prc] adapter-config              Get adapter config [aliases: ac]